Charles Taze Russell: Studies in the Scriptures

 The delayed publication of the seventh volume became a source of great anticipation and mystery among Bible Students.
 Following Russell's death in 1916, a seventh volume titled The Finished Mystery was published in 1917; this was advertised as his "posthumous work".
 This seventh volume was a detailed interpretation of the Book of Revelation, but also included interpretations of Ezekiel and the Song of Solomon.
 Controversy quickly surrounded both its publication and content.
 It soon became known that much of the contents were written and compiled by two of Russell's associates, Clayton J. Woodworth and George H. Fisher, and edited by Joseph Rutherford, by then the new president of the Watch Tower Society.

 Photo Drama of Creation

 Russell directed the production of a worldwide roadshow presentation titled The Photo-Drama of Creation, an innovative eight-hour religious film in four parts.
 It was the first major screenplay to incorporate synchronized sound, moving film, and color slides.
 Production began as early as 1912, and the Drama was introduced in 1914 by the Watch Tower Bible and Tract Society of Pennsylvania.
 A book by the same name was also published.
-The project's expenses put the organization under some financial pressures; the full cost was estimated at about US$300,000 (current value $).
+The project's expenses put the organization under some financial pressures; the full cost was estimated at US$300,000 (current value $).